 The Perfect Clean Stainless Steel Sink Rust Remover!

 Stainless steel sinks are protected against rust, however, rust spots can occur if the basin is scratched during use.
-If this has happened, a product called Bar Keepers Friend is highly recommended.
+If this has happened, a product called Bar Keepers Friend (available in most good supermarkets) is highly recommended.
 Coat the affected area with a small amount of the product and scrub with a thick nylon brush.
 The powder will turn into a paste which you should then work into the affected area thoroughly and repeat the process until the rust spots have disappeared.
+We also recommend AstraClean Antibacterial Limescale Cleaner to remove any limescale deposits.
+Over time, these limescale deposits can stain and give the appearance of rust.
+AstraClean removes the limescale and leaves your sink looking like new.

 Flour Isn’t Just Good for Baking Cakes!